Eyevinn/autovmaf-api/README.md

 }
 ```

-If the `pipeline` and `mediaConvertProfile` haven't been set it will use the default settings that can be found in `src/resources`.
+If the `pipeline` and `encodingSettingsUrl` haven't been set it will use the default settings that can be found in `src/resources`.

 ## Current limitations